Frequently Asked Questions (FAQ)

 What ages does Algester Little Athletics cater for?

-Algester little Athletics caters for children 3 to 17 years of age, with age groups 3-4 years old forming part of our 'tiny tots' program.
+Algester little Athletics caters for children 3 to 17 years of age, with 3-4 year old children forming part of our 'tiny tots' program.
 To check what age group your child will be, please refer to the Age Group table under the 'Join Our Club' tab.
 Age groups are determined by the athlete's year of birth.

 What does the Tiny Tots program involve?